subham2107/Leetcode-May-Challenge/README.md

 # Leetcode-May-Challenge
-Leetcode May Challenge questions solved in C++.The solutions may or may not be optimal.
+Here are my accepted solutions of the Leetcode May Challenge questions(solved in C++).
+The solutions may or may not be optimal.